ramiboutas/coverletters/README.md

-### What is this?
+### :information_desk_person: What is this?

 This a django web app to create multiple cover letters using #hashtag fields in the fields that change in every job application.

-### Example
+### :pencil: Example

-Imagine you write something like this:
+:point_right: Imagine you write something like this:
 ~~~
 Dear #recruiter,
 I am a passionate django developer interested in your job application as #job_position...
 [...]
 ~~~
-And you fill out the table as follows:
+:point_right: And you fill out the table as follows:

 | Application | #recruiter | #job_position             |
 |-------------|------------|---------------------------|